vgeorge/osm-for-cities/README.md

 ## Updating Content

-At the moment, Brazil is the only country available.
+At the moment only Brazil is available.

 ### Download areas

-Brazil extract is split from top to bottom following UF -> microregion -> municipality.
-Boundaring are from IBGE, which can be downloaded and prepared with:
+Brazil extract is split top to bottom with UF -> microrregion -> municipality.
+Boundaries area from IBGE, which can be downloaded and prepared with:

 ```bash
 yarn download-br-area